01 of 08

 Press the Edges

-Prepare to hem the edges of the sheet by turning and pressing under 1/4" and 1/4" again.
+Prepare to hem the edges of the sheet by turning and pressing under one-quarter-inch and one-quarter-inch again.

 You can stitch this in place if you want to add elastic only at the corners.
 However, when you sew elastic all the way around the sheet, it isn't necessary to pre-sew the hem.Continue to 6 of 8 below.